grafana/alloy/docs/design/908-proposal-process.md

 * The proposal review group keeps discussions focused by preventing derailing and pointing out when concurrent conversational threads can be joined together under a larger idea.

+* More involved proposals are transformed into design document PRs, where tooling for discussions is better suited for long-form discussions.
+Less involved proposals can require less discussion, potentially avoiding the issue of an issue becoming long-winded.

 ## Compatibility